Jump to the content

 Mothers can claim two extra years for each child born after their doctorate plus any further verifiable parenting periods.
 Fathers and other persons responsible for raising children are only credited with verifiable parenting periods.

-Please consider also our FAQ “How will child-rearing periods be considered in the application process?” explaining the 12-years-limit for the completion of your first academic degree (Bachelor's or equivalent).
+Please consider also our FAQs “How will child-rearing periods be considered in the application process?” and “Which other career breaks affect the application process?” explaining the 12-years-limit for the completion of your first academic degree (Bachelor's or equivalent).

 The International Climate Protection Fellowship programme is aimed at prospective leaders who are active in the field of climate protection and climate-related resource conservation either in academic or practice-oriented work in their countries of origin.
 The programme is structured according to a fixed schedule including training components (see “What is the timetable of the fellowship?”).
 The Humboldt Research Fellowship programme is more suitable for basic research, while the Georg Forster Research Fellowship programme is targeted at academics from developing and transition countries wishing to conduct research with relevance to development.
 In case of doubt, please contact us for advice before submitting an application (info[at]avh.de).

-Your application must contain one to three key publications.
+You must include one to three key publications in your application.
 Other publications will not be accepted (exception: You may optionally submit published reviews of your key publications by other authors).

 If you wish to cite your dissertation as a key publication but have not yet submitted it for printing, please upload the original manuscript of your doctoral thesis.